MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-firewall/securing-end-to-end-ipsec-connections-by-using-ikev2.md

 ---
-title: Securing End-to-End IPsec Connections by Using IKEv2 in Windows Server 2012 (Windows)
+title: Securing End-to-End IPsec Connections by Using IKEv2 in Windows Server 2012
 description: Securing End-to-End IPsec Connections by Using IKEv2 in Windows Server 2012 ms.prod: windows-client ms.topic: conceptual